Don Koharski

 Don Koharski (born December 2, 1955) is a retired professional ice hockey referee in the National Hockey League.
-He currently resides in Tampa, Florida, with his wife, with whom he has two sons.
+He resides in Tampa, Florida, with his wife, with whom he has two sons.
 Starting with the 1994–95 NHL season, he wore uniform number 12, and, since the 1987–88 NHL season, he wore a helmet while refereeing NHL games.

-Koharski currently serves as a rules analyst on NHL on TNT.
-He also serves as the Director of Officiating for the National Lacrosse League.
+Koharski is a rules analyst on NHL on TNT, and Director of Officiating for the National Lacrosse League.

 Officiating career

 Koharski began his officiating career in the World Hockey Association in 1975, as a 19-year-old linesman.
 (He is the final player or official from the WHA to be involved in professional hockey in an on-ice capacity.)
 In 1976, he was signed by the American Hockey League while working with a local dairy farm, for which he was milking cows.
 He began his NHL career in 1977 as a linesman, before moving to the referee role in 1980.

 Entering the 2005–06 season, Koharski had officiated over 1,400 regular season games, 235 playoff games, thirteen Stanley Cup Finals, two All-Star Games, two Canada Cups, and the 2004 World Cup.
 He was the league's second-most senior official, behind only referee Kerry Fraser.
 On April 8, 2006, Koharski reached the 1,500-regular-season-game milestone when he officiated a game between the Pittsburgh Penguins and the Tampa Bay Lightning.

 During the NHL player lockout of 2004–05, Koharski officiated a charity game between former players from the United Hockey League, as part of their All-Star Game festivities.

 On March 24, 2009, it was announced that Koharski would retire as an NHL referee at the end of the 2008–09 NHL season; however, he will stay on with the NHL in a supervisory or instructional position.
 Koharski worked his last game on April 9, 2009 between the Washington Capitals and the Tampa Bay Lightning.

-Koharski's son Jamie and brother Terry also worked as referees in various leagues, including the USHL, ECHL and AHL.
-Jamie retired in 2016 after a 12-season career in the AHL and now serves as an advisor for the ECHL and USA Hockey's Officiating Development Program, while Terry retired from the AHL in 2023.
-In 2020, his daughter-in-law, Liz Sylvia Koharski, became the 17th woman to have her name engraved on the Stanley Cup with the Tampa Bay Lightning.

 In total, Koharski officiated 1,719 regular-season games and 248 playoff games.